Preservation of $^3\mkern-2mu$He ion polarization after laser-plasma acceleration

-The typical association of nuclear spin alignments is with low temperatures, making it counter-intuitive that they could endure in a $10^8$ Kelvin plasma long enough to have practical applications.
-On the other hand, a theoretical study \cite{Thomas2020} of the scaling laws for the depolarization times revealed the feasibility of polarized particle acceleration in strong plasma fields and stimulated dozens of numerical simulation studies of such processes.
-Experimental tests on the polarization conservation are quite challenging \cite{Raab2014,Buescher2020,Baylor2023} and have not been carried out yet.
-We report here findings of a first experimental campaign using a nuclear-spin polarized $^3\!$He gas jet as a target for a Petawatt laser pulse. $^3\!$He --- the isospin partner of $^3\!$H --- has the advantage that it is not radioactive, can be polarized at room temperature \cite{Mrozik2011}, and stored over a long time in moderate (mT) holding fields \cite{Fedorets2022}.
-The laser-generated plasmas, heated to the resonance energies, therefore are an ideal test field for polarized fusion.
-We present first experimental evidence not only suggesting that polarization increases the MeV ion flux out of the plasma but also that the initial polarization of these ions is essentially preserved.
+The typical association of nuclear spin alignment is with low temperatures, making it counter-intuitive that it could endure in a $10^8$ Kelvin plasma long enough to have practical applications.
+On the other hand, a theoretical study \cite{Thomas2020} of the scaling laws for the depolarization times indicated the feasibility of polarized particle acceleration in strong plasma fields.
+Experimental tests on the polarization conservation are challenging \cite{Raab2014,Buescher2020,Baylor2023,Heidbrink2024} and have not been carried out up to now.

-An equally important objective of such measurements is to realize an intense source for polarized $^3\!$He ion beams \cite{Engin2019}.
-These can be regarded as an ideal substitute for polarized neutrons opening a new window to investigate nuclear forces, because the spin-dependent modifications of the scattering cross section must stem dominantly from the neutron spin.
-The worldwide strategy processes \cite{CERN2022,Snowmass2022,Anderle2021} aiming at the realization of next generation’s particle accelerators point at the importance of polarized beams (leptons, protons, and ions) for fundamental research and various applications.
-An experimental demonstration of polarized $^3\!$He acceleration would also prove the general ability of laser-plasma accelerators to produce polarized beams in next-generation facilities and validate the idea \cite{Raab2014,Huetzen2019,Buescher2020} of using pre-polarized targets for this purpose.
+Here, we report the findings of an experimental campaign using a nuclear-spin polarized $^3\mkern-2mu$He gas jet as a target \cite{Fedorets2022} for a Petawatt laser pulse. $^3\mkern-2mu$He -- the isospin partner of $^3\mkern-2mu$H -- has the advantage that it is not radioactive, can be polarized at room temperature, and stored over a long time in moderate (mT) magnetic holding fields.
+Laser-generated $^3\mkern-2mu$He plasmas, heated to the fusion resonance energies, are therefore an ideal testbed for polarized fusion.
+We present the first experimental evidence that the initial nuclear polarization is essentially preserved during the laser-induced heating and ionization and the subsequent acceleration of the ions from the plasma to MeV energies.